 In addition, FGL's insurance subsidiaries are required to comply with statutory accounting principles ("SAP").
 SAP and various components of SAP (such as actuarial reserving methodology) are subject to constant review by the NAIC and its task forces and committees as well as state insurance departments in an effort to address emerging issues and otherwise improve financial reporting.
 Various proposals are currently or have previously been pending before committees and task forces of the NAIC, some of which, if enacted, would negatively affect FGL.
 The NAIC is also currently working to reform state regulation in various areas, including comprehensive reforms relating to life insurance reserves and the accounting for such reserves.
 FGL cannot predict whether or in what form reforms will be enacted and, if so, whether the enacted reforms will positively or negatively affect FGL.
 In addition, the NAIC Accounting Practices and Procedures manual provides that state insurance departments may permit insurance companies domiciled therein to depart from SAP by granting them permitted accounting practices.
-FGL cannot predict whether or when the insurance departments of the states of domicile of its competitors may permit them to utilize advantageous accounting practices.
-Whether or when the insurance departments of the states of domicile of its competitors may permit them to utilize advantageous accounting practices.
-Which is not permitted by the insurance departments of the states of domicile.
-Neither the eaction of the domicilary state nor action of the NAIC is binding on a state.
+FGL cannot predict whether or when the insurance departments of the states of domicile of its competitors may permit them to utilize advantageous accounting practices that depart from SAP, the use of which is not permitted by the insurance departments of the states of domicile of FGL and its insurance subsidiaries.
+With respect to regulations and guidelines, states sometimes defer to the interpretation of the insurance department of the state of domicile.
+Neither the action of the domiciliary state nor action of the NAIC is binding on a state.
 Accordingly, a state could choose to follow a different interpretation.
 FGL can give no assurance that future changes to SAP or components of SAP or the grant of permitted accounting practices to its competitors will not have a negative impact on FGL.